pstiasny/fap/README.md

 }
 ```

-If host is a remote SSH server, you need to `scp` that file to your
-REMOTE.
 If REMOTE is a VirtualBox shared directory of your project
-tree, you are good.
+tree, you are already good.
+It it is a remote SSH server,
+use `fap -p <command>` to scp the file over to HOST's REMOTE
+before executing the command.

 Now execute `fap sh` anywhere in your project directory tree.
 You should get a shell from your HOST.